 1. No explicit output-language instruction

 The prompt says “summarize this” but never says “in English.”
-The model defaults to matching the dominant language of the input text, which is often not what you want.
+The model defaults to the dominant language of the input text, which is often not what you want.

 2. System prompt language differs from user input language